uptick/django-dramatiq-pg/README.rst

 ## Settings

-This package attempts to retain backward compatibility with ``django-dramatiq`` settings.
-It will try to fall back to using `DRAMATIQ_BROKER` values where possible.
+This package attempts to retain backward compatibility with ``django-dramatiq`` settings, but ingores the `BROKER` key for `DRAMATIQ_BROKER`.

-DRAMATIQ_BROKER_OPTIONS:
-  Required!
+See https://github.com/Bogdanp/django_dramatiq for more details.

+DRAMATIQ_BROKER:
   A dict of options to pass when instantiating the broker.
-  The middleware will be provided from the setting below, if set.

-  If not set, will try ``DRAMATIQ_BROKER['OPTIONS']``.
+DRAMATIC_BROKER['OPTIONS']:

+  Arguments to pass to the Broker.

+DRAMATIC_BROKER['MIDDLEWARE']:

+  A list of middleware classes to be passed to the broker.
+  These can either be import strings, or instances.

 DRAMATIQ_ENCODER:
   Default: None